A Brief History of the Spanish Language: From Origin to Romance

 The Indo-European languages were first spoken 5,000 years ago in the area surrounding the Black Sea, located between southeastern Europe, western Asia and modern-day Turkey.

-But we’re only concerned with the Italic branch of the Indo-European languages, because it’s from that branch that we eventually got to Latin, spoken by the ancient Romans.
-(You can follow the route that the evolution took in this nifty flow-chart from the Ancient History Encyclopedia).
+For our purposes, we’re mostly interested in the Italic branch of the Indo-European languages, because it’s from that branch that we eventually got to Latin, spoken by the ancient Romans.

 The Romans settled on the peninsula in about 200 BC, bringing their spoken language with them.
 This wasn’t the classic Latin that we associate with fine art and religion today.
-Instead, they spoke a more common, cruder form of Latin, known as Vulgar Latin.
+Instead, the Romans spoke a more common, cruder form of Latin, known as Vulgar Latin.

-If you’re interested in hearing how the Latin language differed between the classic and vulgar variations, NativLang has an interesting exploration of the sounds (and how they translated to modern Romance languages).
+If you’re interested in hearing how the Latin language differed between the classic and vulgar variations, NativLang has an interesting exploration of the sounds in the video below (and how they translated to modern Romance languages).

 As the languages in the area mixed together, dialects began to take shape within the spoken language.
 Around the end of the 11th century, the Castilian dialect was formed in northern Spain.
 This is the earliest point where we can see the beginnings of modern Spanish being spoken!